Review · Other Supplements

 What do I actually get when I buy?

-A main PDF (~60–80 pages), two bonus PDFs, and a 14-day meal plan.
-Everything is digital — despite the sales-page imagery, no physical products ship.
-The optional add-ons are more PDFs and video, all skippable.
+A main PDF (~60–80 pages), two bonus PDFs, and a meal plan.
+Everything is digital.
+Despite the sales-page imagery of bottles and creams, no physical products are shipped.
+The four upsells add more PDFs and video content, but you can skip all of them.